When an out-of-home placement has been decided

 Any communication about or request for an assessment of the need for measures of protection as well as any other relevant documents must be translated into the official language of the State in whose territory the child is present or, where that is not feasible, into English or French.

-These documents are forwarded to the Danish Ministry of Social Affairs and Senior Citizens, which has been designated as the Central Authority of Denmark.
+These documents are forwarded to the Danish Ministry of Social Affairs and Housing, which has been designated as the Central Authority of Denmark.
 The Ministry will transmit the request to the appropriate Central Authority of the foreign State.
 The request will then be transmitted to the relevant social authorities, who will assess whether measures should be taken in relation to the child.
 It is not required according to the convention that a notification sent in accordance with article 36 must be sent through a Central Authority.
-According to the Convention, the notification may be sent directly to the relevant social authorities in the Contracting State, in accordance with other relevant legislation.
+According to the Convention, the notification may be sent directly to the relevant social authorities in the Contracting State in question, in accordance with other relevant legislation.

 Any provision of information to an authority or person outside Denmark falls within the scope of, inter alia, data protection legislation.